Blackwall-V/Data_Mining/README.md

 | `INDICE_ROTACION` | Decimal | Patients per bed per period |
 | `LETALIDAD` | Decimal (%) | % of discharges resulting in death |

-> The dataset is **not included** in this repository.
-Download it from the official source above and place it at `data/indicadores_rem20_20260325.csv`.
+> The dataset is **included** in this repository.
+Download it from the official source above and place it at `data/indicadores_rem20_20260325.csv` if u want.

 ---